tompston/go-rest-api-example/README.md

   - JWT for authentication
   - Cursor Pagination for Users and Transactions endpoints (using `uuids` and `created_at` values)
   - SQLC for getting the data, dbmate for managing migrations.
+  - If you want to preview the backend endpoints, just copy `gomarvin.json` content in the [editor](https://gomarvin.pages.dev/) (Settings -> Import Tab)
 - Frontend
   - Vue 3 + Vite + Tailwind.
   - Home view is guarded by authentication check.
 If the user has an invalid token, that route is not accessible.